stuartsy-asana/asana-mcp/README.md

-# Remote MCP Server on Cloudflare
+# asana-mcp

-Let's get a remote MCP server up-and-running on Cloudflare Workers complete with OAuth login!
+This is a prototype of a remote MCP sever, acting as a middleware to the upstream Asana API provider.

 ## Develop locally